-Jeremy Freese of Stanford University, James Druckman of Northwestern University, and Maureen Craig of New York University are the current Principal Investigators.
+Jeremy Freese of Stanford University, James Druckman of University of Rochester, and Maureen Craig of Duke University are the current Principal Investigators.
 A multidisciplinary team of Associate PI's assists Freese, Druckman, and Craig in managing TESS.
 The team includes an accomplished and diverse roster of over 65 Associate PIs from across the social sciences.
 Team members span several generations and multiple disciplinary boundaries, and each member has established a reputation in his or her respective field.
 Most importantly, they share our enthusiasm for this project.

 General population experiments are intended to combine the strengths of experimental and survey designs in supporting causal inferences in the social sciences.
 Surveys provide an efficient and well-studied means of gathering descriptive information about populations.
 There are, however, often substantial obstacles to drawing strong causal inferences from conventional survey data.
 Over the years, many have hoped that advances in statistical methods would help scholars use such survey data to "partial out" or control for all plausible rival interpretations of a potentially causal relationship.
 Despite massive advances in statistical methods over the years, few people are as optimistic today that statistics can solve all such causal inference problems.
 Instead, throughout the natural and social sciences employ experimental designs in order to combat the challenges of causal inference, experiments are widely regarded as the most decisive design for adjudicating competing hypotheses about what causes what.